-The rules listed below explicitly address legal parts and materials and how those parts and materials may be used on a 2020 ROBOT.
-A ROBOT is an electromechanical assembly built by the FIRST Robotics Competition team to play the current season's game and includes all the basic systems required to be an active participant in the game -power, communications, control, BUMPERS, and movement about the field.
+The rules listed below explicitly address legal parts and materials and how those parts and materials may be used on a 2021 ROBOT.
+A ROBOT is an electromechanical assembly built by the FIRST Robotics Competition team to play the current season's game and includes all the basic systems required to be an active participant in the game -power, communications, control, BUMPERS, and movement about the FIELD.

 There are many reasons for the structure of the rules, including safety, reliability, parity, creation of a reasonable design challenge, adherence to professional standards, impact on the competition, and compatibility with the Kit of Parts (KOP).
-The KOP is the collection of items listed on the current season's Kickoff Kit Checklists, distributed to the team via FIRST Choice in the current season, or paid for completely (except shipping) with a Product Donation Voucher (PDV) from the current season.
+The KOP is the collection of items listed on the 2020 and 2021 Kickoff Kit checklists, distributed to the team via FIRST Choice in the 2020 and/or 2021 season, or paid for completely (except shipping) with a Product Donation Voucher (PDV) from the 2020 and/or 2021 season.